Malcolmt129/CppCalculator/devlog.md

     the first way that I have learned to do polymorphism, idk.

     Then answer is, since there are no such things as interfaces in C++, I could make interface by creating an abstract class that has all pure virtual methods.

+## 12/11/2022
+    I had an issue with the case of including the files multiple times and the compiler yelling at me.
+    I need to figure out how to mitigate this issue for future references.
+I've also been trying out the ways to do file management in c++.
+Honestly it seems easy enough.
+Kind of like khow you navigate files in the command line.
+Will find out how to protect against multiple includes and have a solution posted here.